Professional School Counseling Journal Emerging Scholars Program

 Application Process

-Congratulations to the the first cohort of PSC Emerging Scholars, who completed their work in summer 2025.
+Congratulations to the the second cohort of PSC Emerging Scholars (2026-2028).